 Now, I’d like to front as if all that happened in a rational and well-thought-out manner, but the fact of the matter is that I completely used up one 10-32 stainless socket-head cap screw while thinking it was somehow still bottoming out in the slot, before realizing that the T-nut was sticking up.
 Drat!

-2 thoughts on “Relocated Sherline Tool Length Probe Switch”
+2 responses to “Relocated Sherline Tool Length Probe Switch”